Geometrodynamical description of two-dimensional electrodynamics: Introduction

 To actually perform the map we choose a non-trivial way to relate the fields in both theories.
 Although non-trivial, the map is well defined.
 At classical level, the gravity theory obtained is composed by the Einstein-Hilbert term which, in two-dimensions, coincides with the Gauss-Bonnet term, a cosmological constant term and another BRST exact boundary term with matter fields.
 At quantum level, because the map is nontrivial, a non-trivial Jacobian appears in the generating functional.
 Nevertheless, the Jacobian can be localized with the help of extra fields.
 The extra fields can also be collected in a BRST exact term, ensuring that the physical sector of the model is untouched.

 This work is organized as follows.
-In Section \ref{ed} we construct the two-dimensional electromagnetic theory.
-In Section \ref{2G} we construct the two-dimensional gravity theory.
-Section \ref{EQUIV} is devoted to the map between both theories at classical level.
-The equivalence is then discussed at quantum level in Section \ref{QV}.
-Finally, our conclusions are displayed in Section \eqref{conc}.
+In Section ``Electrodynamics'' we construct the two-dimensional electromagnetic theory.
+In Section ``Lovelock-Cartan gravity'' we construct the two-dimensional gravity theory.
+Section ``Electrodynamics-Gravity equivalence'' is devoted to the map between both theories at classical level.
+The equivalence is then discussed at quantum level in Section ``Electrodynamics-gravity equivalence at quantum level''.
+Finally, our conclusions are displayed in Section ``Conclusions''.